mtribiere/Yeelight-Control-Center/README.md

 # Yeelight-Control-Center
-A very simple (but working) program to control your Yeelight bulb created with Python3 and GTK
+A very simple program to control your Yeelight bulb on LAN created with Python3 and GTK

 ![Front cover](/img/Yeelight-1.png)